SmitalBhoir/SmileFoundation/README.md

 # SmileFoundation

-Payment Gateway Integration #SEPETEMBER21 #TheSparksFoundation I have made this website using HTML5, CSS3 and JavaScript for making website for Smile Foundation through which we can donate to a needy childrens basically for childrens welfare using a payment gateway.
+Payment Gateway Integration #SEPETEMBER21 #TheSparksFoundation I have made this website using HTML5, CSS3 and bootstrap for making website for Smile Foundation through which we can donate to a needy childrens basically for childrens welfare using a payment gateway.
 I have made this website under my internship in The Sparks Foundation, SEPETEMBER2021 under task#3. https://thesparksfoundationsingapore.org/